-You may choose a PCP from the Community Health Plan of Washington MA Plan 1 network list in the Primary Care Provider & Hospital Directory.
+You may choose a PCP from the Community Health Plan of Washington MA Plans 3 and 4 network list in the Primary Care Provider & Hospital Directory.
 We strongly recommend that you choose a PCP who meets your specific health care needs and is easy for you to get to.
 You should visit your PCP for routine preventive care and establish a good relationship with your PCP before you need serious medical attention.

-To search for a PCP online, please visit our website at medicare.chpw.org/find-adoctor.
+To search for a PCP online, please visit our website at www.medicare.chpw.org/find-adoctor.